RomulusMirauta/SampleTestObject1/README.md

 ## I. Purposes

-This project demonstrates a sample test object (a healthcare platform used as a test target for Playwright automation) with the following goals:
+This project demonstrates a sample test object (a healthcare platform used as a test target for Playwright and Cypress automation) with the following goals:

 - Showcase a full-stack web application with user authentication and role-based access.
 - Provide a clean, modern UI for managing patients and drugs.